+An Accomplished Guide of Holi in India.
 People perform religious rituals in front of the bonfire, which is organized on the full moon day, which is referred to as Holika Dahan.
 People collect dry firewood, which is used to light the bonfire.
 This bonfire signifies Holika, the evil sister of Hiranyakashipu and aunt of Prahlad.
 The bonfire is burnt as a symbol of victory of good over evil.
 The bonfire is lit at or after sunset.
 People pray for wellness and happiness in their lives.
 The ashes of this bonfire are considered auspicious and people take them to their homes believing that they will protect them from any type of diseases.

 What are the highlights of the Holi festival?

 - People visit their friends and relatives to wish them and smear colors on them.